Beloth/Ostston-Work/Locations/Ostston/Order of the Anvil.md

 #### Joining the Order

 * Expected to take on jobs and the Order takes on a set cut of the reward
+* Registration with the guild costs 10s per person + 1g to register the name
 * There may be times when the Order wants you take certain critical jobs
 * The Order may call on you to protect its interests
 * You gain access to the Order barracks